 In a contract for professional services, it is vital to get the scope and specification right.
 Failure to invest the time in detailing the scope and specification in the supply of services agreement can lead to complaints and litigation that could have been avoided with a clear contract to manage expectations.

-For example, with a financial services supply contract, the agreement needs to make it clear if the service supplier takes any responsibility for the information it is provided with and on which their financial services are based.
-If a customer has made internal accounting and bookkeeping errors is the supplier’s scope limited to the provision of financial advice based on the information provided, or is their scope wider; to conduct an audit, discover the company error and advise accordingly?
-The extent of the scope needs to be considered in conjunction with the price structure; has a fixed fee been agreed or has an escape clause been included to include an additional fee based on a time-charged basis for work that is outside the preparation of the planned financial advice?
+For example, with a financial services supply contract, the agreement needs to clearly state whether the service supplier accepts any responsibility for the information it provides and on which their financial services are based.
+If a customer has made internal accounting and bookkeeping errors, is the supplier’s scope limited to the provision of financial advice based on the information provided, or is their scope wider, to conduct an audit, discover the company error and advise accordingly?
+The extent of the scope needs to be considered in conjunction with the price structure; has a fixed fee been agreed, or has an escape clause been included to include an additional fee based on a time-charged basis for work that is outside the preparation of the planned financial advice?

 Service agreements for creative agencies